1931 Alabama Crimson Tide football team: Tennessee

 Before 23,000 fans at Shields–Watkins Field, Alabama was shutout by the Tennessee Volunteers, 25–0, in Knoxville.
 The Volunteers took an early 7–0 lead in the first quarter when Gene McEver scored on a short touchdown run.
 After a scoreless second quarter, McEver scored again on a three-yard touchdown run to extend the Tennessee lead to 13–0.
 The Volunteers then finished the game with touchdowns on a 17-yard H. B. Brackett run and a six-yard pass from Brackett to McEver to make the final score 25–0.
-The loss brought Alabama's all-time record against Tennessee to 9–5–1.